virtuosoft-dev/hestiacp-pluginable/README.md

 > :warning: !!!
 Note: this repo is in progress; when completed, a release will appear in the release tab.

 ## Installation
 First, back up your system!
-This install process with patch (__Read__: ___Permanently Alter___) HestiaCP files and templates.
+This install process will patch (__Read__: ___Permanently Alter___) HestiaCP files and templates.
 The files in the following folders will be altered during installation and after every update:

 * /usr/local/hestia/data/templates/web/php-fpm
 * /usr/local/hestia/web/templates